-The Tsurgeon program (Levy and Andrew 2006) is a software tool for manipulating bracketed (Penn) style trees.
-This guide provides an introduction to the tool with examples of basic and advanced use.
-This guide sources explanatory detail from README-tsurgeon.txt, which is part of the Tregex distribution that includes Tsurgeon.
-In discussing Tregex patterns, explanatory detail is also sourced from the TGrep2 manual that accompanies the TGrep2 (Rohde 2005) search tool.
+Tsurgeon (Levy and Andrew 2006) is a software tool for changing bracketed (Penn) style trees with tree search patterns paired to tree editing actions.
+This guide shows how to write tree changing programs with examples of basic and advanced use.
+Explanatory detail comes from README-tsurgeon.txt, which is part of the Tregex distribution that includes Tsurgeon.
+For the discussion of Tregex patterns, there is also inclusion of explanation from the TGrep2 manual that accompanies the TGrep2 (Rohde 2005) search tool.

 This guide is structured as follows.
-Section 2 details the required format for Tsurgeon scripts that consist of one or perhaps many pairings of a Tregex pattern with Tsurgeon action(s).
+Section 2 details the required format for Tsurgeon programs that consist of one or perhaps many pairings of a Tregex pattern with Tsurgeon action(s).
 Section 3 sketches the workings of a full example.
 Section 4 details Tregex patterns.
 Section 5 demonstrates in turn each of the available Tsurgeon actions.
-Section 6 adds the possibility of using macros with the macro processor m4.
-Section 7 presents an extended example.
-Section 8 notes a way to run Tsurgeon scripts from the command prompt.
+Section 6 presents an extended example.

-Tsurgeon scripts are a combination of a Tregex pattern to match input trees and a series of Tsurgeon actions to perform on matched trees.
-The Tsurgeon program is unforgiving about the required line formatting of a script, because this is how Tregex patterns are distinguished from Tsurgeon actions.
+Tsurgeon programs are a combination of a Tregex pattern to match input trees and a series of Tsurgeon actions to perform on matched trees.
+The Tsurgeon program is unforgiving about the required line formatting of a program, because this is how Tregex patterns are distinguished from Tsurgeon actions.
 In particular:

-The following is an example of a correctly formatted script:
+Program 1 is an example of a correctly formatted program:

-To see program behaviour, consider Example 1 of section 2.
-The first line, repeated as (1), specifies with a Tregex pattern the initial tree structure looked for.
+To see program behaviour, consider Program 1 of section 2.
+The first noncomment line, repeated as (1), specifies with a Tregex pattern the initial tree structure looked for.

 See section 4 for details about Tregex patterns.
 Here it is enough to know that (1) finds trees when there is a node such that it: